Donna Ashworth: Style

 Ashworth has been described as an Instagram poet, with The Observer calling her "a cheerleader of Instapoetry".
 The Telegraph said the uplifting themes of her poetry "work like motivational Post-It notes".
 Ashworth herself has described her work as "self help in poetry" and agrees that "a lot of what I say is cheesy", while fans have said her writing is "like a warm hug".
 The Economist described her work as feeling "like ChatGPT has been asked to produce inspirational fridge magnets".

+Susie Goldsbrough, writing for The Times, described Ashworth, along with Len Pennie and Harry Baker, as being "Pot Noodle poetry": providing instant comfort and design to be consumed in "digestible spoonfuls" on Instagram.

 Personal life

 Ashworth was born in a small village near Stirling, Scotland.
 She attended Glasgow University, studying film, theatre studies and Italian.
 She left university due to anxiety, partly attributed to the death by suicide of a fellow student and the recent murder of James Bulger.
 "I often respond to [other people’s tragedies] by catastrophising them.
 So I left all my stuff in the middle of the night and went back home to my mum".
 She had previously struggled with anorexia in her teens.

 She attempted to enter the music industry, singing on cruise ships and moving to Manchester for a management contract.
 When she did not secure a record contract, she transitioned to magazine journalism.

 She is married to Robert Ashworth, former producer of soap opera Coronation Street, with whom she has two sons, Felix and Brodie.
 She is based in Stirling.